anetaplzakova/ehricz_test/content/training.en.md

 The fellowships are named after the late historian and first director of EHRI [Conny Kristel](https://www.ehri-project.eu/conny-kristel-26-february-1955-%E2%80%93-6-october-2018).

-The current deadline for applications is 22 October 2023.

 More information [here](https://www.ehri-project.eu/conny-kristel-fellowships/).

 <!-- stipendia v ŽMP? -->